Eritrean War of Independence: Background

 The Italians colonised Eritrea in 1882 and ruled it until 1941.
 In 1935, Italy invaded Ethiopia and declared it part of their colonial empire, which they called Italian East Africa.
 Italian Somaliland and Eritrea were also part of that entity, ruled by a Governor-General or Viceroy.

 Conquered by the Allies in 1941, Italian East Africa was sub-divided.
 Italian Somaliland remained under Italian rule, but as a United Nations protectorate not a colony, until 1960 when it united with British Somaliland, to form the independent state of Somalia.

-Eritrea was made a British protectorate from the end of World War II until 1951.
+Eritrea was made a British Military Administration from the end of World War II until 1951.
 However, there was debate as to what should happen with Eritrea after the British left.
 The British delegation to the United Nations proposed that Eritrea be divided along religious lines with the Christians to Ethiopia and the Muslims to Sudan.
-In 1952, the United Nations decided to federate Eritrea to Ethiopia, hoping to reconcile Ethiopian claims of sovereignty and Eritrean aspirations for independence.
-About nine years later, Ethiopian Emperor Haile Selassie dissolved the federation and annexed Eritrea, triggering a thirty-year armed struggle in Eritrea.
+In 1952, the United Nations decided to federate Eritrea with Ethiopia, hoping to reconcile Ethiopian claims of sovereignty and Eritrean aspirations for independence.
+About nine years later, encouraged by the pro-union majority formed by the Unionist Party and the MLWP in the Eritrean Assembly, Ethiopian Emperor Haile Selassie dissolved the federation and annexed Eritrea, triggering a thirty-year armed struggle in Eritrea.